 Net neutrality under fire

-Net neutrality is under serious threat, but there’s still time to save the Internet.
+Net neutrality protections are under serious threat, but there’s still time to save the Internet.

 As foreshadowed for several months, and widely reported this past week, FCC chairman Ajit Pai has announced his plan to undo Title II classification of Internet service providers (read the Notice of Proposed Rulemaking).
 Popularly referred to as net neutrality, the rules were broadly aimed at leveling the playing field for Internet companies.
 Having become law in 2015 under former FCC chair Tom Wheeler, Title II classification protects not only online competition and innovation, but free speech, privacy and the delivery of content without interference by monopolistic ISPs.

-Ajit Pai considers these protections under the FCC unnecessary and says he plans to hand regulatory jurisdiction of broadband providers back to the Federal Trade Commission, despite arguments that the FTC is not prepared to adequately handle the responsibility.
+Ajit Pai considers net neutrality protections under the FCC unnecessary and says he plans to hand regulatory jurisdiction of broadband providers back to the Federal Trade Commission, despite arguments that the FTC is not prepared to adequately handle the responsibility.

 Last week, Pai’s press release stated that his plan will “restore Internet Freedom by ending government micromanagement and returning to the bipartisan regulatory framework that worked well for decades.”